Modelling stellar evolution in mass-transferring binaries and gravitational-wave progenitors with METISSE: Impact on binary populations

 \section{Impact on binary populations}

+Binary stars can interact with each other in a myriad of ways and studying their evolution is an active field of research \citep[e.g.,][]{deMink:2013,Langer:2020,Renzo:2021,VanSon:2022,Temmink:2023}.
 In this section, we extend our analysis of stellar models and their impact on binary evolution to populations of isolated binaries evolved with BSE using the five different configurations for calculating stellar parameters described in Section~\ref{sec:case_study}.
 Each population consists of 2501\footnote{The number 2501 is a product of 61 values of initial masses (primary) and 41 values of initial orbital periods.} binaries at metallicity $Z=$ \tento{-2} with primary masses uniformly distributed in log space between 10\Msun{} and 40\Msun{} and spacing of 0.01 dex, and primary to secondary mass ratio, $q = 0.6$.
 All binaries start with a circular orbit (eccentricity, $e = 0$), and orbital periods, $P_{\rm orb}$, ranging from 1 day to \tento{4} days with a logarithmic spacing of 0.1 dex.
 The equivalent orbital separation ranges between 10.60\Rsun{} to 4920\Rsun{} for the lowest-mass binary and between 16.80\Rsun{} to 7798\Rsun{} for the most massive binary in the population.

-Mass transfer in a binary occurs when either star fills its Roche lobe and depending on the amount and the stability of mass transfer, it can completely alter the life of the component stars.
+Mass transfer in a binary occurs when either star fills its Roche lobe and can be classified as one of three cases based on the evolutionary state of the donor star when it first fills its Roche lobe \citep[c.f.,][]{Kippenhahn1967}, \begin{enumerate} \item case A: if the donor is undergoing core hydrogen burning on the main sequence, \item case B: if the donor has finished core hydrogen burning and is undergoing hydrogen-shell burning (HG, RGB, CHeB), \item case C: if the donor has finished core helium burning (AGB). \end{enumerate}

+Depending on the amount and the stability of mass transfer, binary evolution can completely alter the life of the component stars.
 However, until mass transfer through RLOF begins, the evolution of both stars can be approximated by single-star evolution and the uncertainties in the stellar models from which stellar parameters are being calculated are more important than uncertainties in binary evolution.
 The onset of RLOF itself, in particular, depends on the predictions of the radial evolution of the component stars.
-This is evident in Figure~\ref{fig:pop_synth}, where we show the evolutionary state of the donor when the binary experiences mass transfer via RLOF for the first time and the different cases of ensuing mass transfer described in Section~\ref{sec:mass_transfer_binary}.
+This is evident in Figure~\ref{fig:pop_synth}, where we show the evolutionary state of the donor when the binary experiences mass transfer via RLOF for the first time and the different cases of ensuing mass transfer.

 Overall, both SSE-POLS98 and METISSE-POLS98 show very similar morphologies of the different cases of mass transfer except for small variations in case B mass transfer for high-mass stars and case C mass transfer.
 The similarities between these two panels can be traced back to their predictions of the radial evolution of the stars (see Section~\ref{sec:hrd_metisse_sse}), where both SSE and METISSE using \pols{} tracks predict a similar radial evolution for stars until the start of core helium burning, and show small variations thereafter.